 A person that administers a legal aid plan is trying to determine the amount eligible for a rebate under reason code 5.
 The plan has paid GST on office expenses.
 A lawyer also provided legal services to the plan administrator and charged the plan GST.
-The lawyer incurred some expenses in their capacity as a lawyer providing services to the plan administrator (long distance calls and photocopying court decisions).
-The lawyer, in their capacity as agent of the plan administrator, requested a medical report.
+The lawyer incurred some expenses in his or her capacity as a lawyer providing services to the plan administrator (long distance calls and photocopying court decisions).
+The lawyer, in his or her capacity as agent of the plan administrator, requested a medical report.

-The plan administrator is eligible to claim a rebate under reason code 5 for the GST paid on the legal services provided by the lawyer, including the long-distance calls and photocopies that are part of the legal services provided.
+The plan administrator is eligible to claim a rebate under reason code 5 for the GST/HST paid on the legal services provided by the lawyer, including the long-distance calls and photocopies that are part of the legal services provided.

 The plan administrator is not eligible to claim a rebate under reason code 5 for the office expenses and the medical report, as these are not supplies of legal services.
 However, where the person responsible for administering the legal aid plan is a public service body, it may qualify for a public service bodies' rebate for some of the tax paid on expenses that are not legal services, such as the office expenses, the medical report and any other purchases that are not legal services, at the rate applicable to that public service body.
-For more information, see Guide RC4034, GST/HST Public Service Bodies' Rebate.